-An accessibility report was prepared by accessible solutions, that indicates functions that are held within the house and garden precinct, and hayshed area can be accessed by people with disabilities:
+An accessibility report was prepared by accessible solutions, indicates that functions that are held with the house and garden precinct, and hayshed area can be accessed by people with disabilities;

-I. Accessible Parking: Fernhill House - The courtyard area to the southern edge of the house provides an accessible parking and drop-off point that adjoins a pedestrian ramp to access the ground floor level of Fernhill House (Figure 8 and 9).
+I. Accessible Parking: Fernhill House - The courtyard area to the southern edge of the house provides an accessible parking and drop-off point that adjoins a pedestrian ramp to access the ground floor level of Fernhill House.